eraser-dev/eraser/docs/QUICKSTART.md

     - role: worker
     EOF
     ```

+    A successful cluster creation should produce an output similar to the one below.

     ```shell
+    Creating cluster "kind" ...
+    ✓ Ensuring node image (kindest/node:v1.24.0) 🖼
+    ✓ Preparing nodes 📦 📦 📦
+    ✓ Writing configuration 📜
+    ✓ Starting control-plane 🕹️
+    ✓ Installing CNI 🔌
+    ✓ Installing StorageClass 💾
+    ✓ Joining worker nodes 🚜
+    Set kubectl context to "kind-kind"
-    # Verify your cluster is running.
+    You can now use your cluster with:

-    $ kubectl cluster-info --context kind-kind
+    kubectl cluster-info --context kind-kind
-    Kubernetes control plane is running at https://127.0.0.1:40989 CoreDNS is running at https://127.0.0.1:40989/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

-    To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```

 2. Deploy Eraser to the Cluster